KLelong/smartmeter-p1-v1/README.md

 # smartmeter-p1-v1
 Readout of a Flemish smartmeter via the P1 port and publish it to MQTT.
-The readut uses the DSMR v5 protocol, so probably Dutch meters can be read out.
+The meter uses the DSMR v5 protocol, so probably recent Dutch meters can be read out.

 ## Software